-The Olds Municipal Library is committed to protecting the privacy of visitors to its website.
+The Water Valley Public Library is committed to protecting the privacy of visitors to its website.
 In accordance with the Freedom of Information and Protection of Privacy Act (FOIP), and with our policy on the Confidentiality of Users’ Records, your personal information will not be collected on this website unless you choose to use online products and services that require it.
 Your personal information will then only be used to provide you with the library services that you select, and for no other purpose.
-Olds Municipal Library does not track the websites you visit when using library computers.
+The Water Valley Public Library does not track the websites you visit when using library computers.